Exploring hidden gems in Munich

-Tip: Friedensengel is a perfect place for watching sunset during a warm summer evening.
-Be there early and bring your supplies for a romantic evening.
+Tip: Friedensengel is a perfect place for watching the sunset during a warm summer evening.
+Be there early, and bring your supplies for a romantic evening.
 It gets a little crowded when the weather is good, and there is no shop or bar close by.

 Chinese Tower in the English Garden